-- Basic reinforcement learning deals with maximizing rewards - This is not the only problem that matters for sequential decision making! - We will cover more advanced topics - Learning reward functions from example (inverse reinforcement learning) - Transferring knowledge between domains (transfer learning, meta-learning) - Learning to predict and using prediction to act reinforcement learning agent
+- Basic reinforcement learning deals with maximizing rewards - This is not the only problem that matters for sequential decision making! - We will cover more advanced topics - Learning reward functions from example (inverse reinforcement learning) - Transferring knowledge between domains (transfer learning, meta-learning) - Learning to predict and using prediction to act what is the reward?